niqjohnson/capitaljs/README.md

 ### Amortization

-Amortization is paying off a loan, like a mortgage, with a fixed payment over a fixed amount of time.
-The amortization formula in Capital.js takes in loan terms and returns details about how the loan as amortized after a specified period of time.
+Calculate the monthly payment ofan amortizing loan (like a mortgage) and how the loan has amortized after a specified period of time.

 #### Options